mattrude/xmpp-site/help/spark.md

 ---
-layout: default
+layout: user-guides
 title: Spark User Guide
 permalink: /help/spark/
+client: spark
 ---

-# Spark User Guide
+## Overview

 Spark is an Open Source, cross-platform IM client optimized for businesses and organizations.
 It features built-in support for group chat, telephony integration, and strong security.
 It also offers a great end-user experience with features like in-line spell checking, group chat room bookmarks, and tabbed conversations.